• Home

 • Microwave (great for single serving leftovers) Transfer a small portion of the casserole to a microwave safe bowl.
 Add a splash of cream or milk.
 Microwave at 60% power for 1 minute.
 Stir.
 Continue microwaving at 1-minute intervals, stirring between, until warm throughout.
 The exact cook time will depend upon the quantity you are reheating.

 To freeze: Prepare and bake the casserole according to the recipe instructions.
-Allow it to cool on the counter to room temperature.
+Allow the baked spinach to cool on the counter to room temperature.
 Wrap the casserole dish in a layer of plastic wrap followed by a layer of aluminum foil.
 Store in the freezer for up to 3 months.

-To use: Thaw the casserole in the refrigerator overnight.
+To use: Thaw the creamed spinach casserole in the refrigerator overnight.
 Reheat according to instructions above.

 What to do with leftover creamed spinach?

 Don’t throw those leftovers away!!
-This spinach casserole is extremely versatile and can be transformed into just about anything!!
+This creamed spinach bake is extremely versatile and can be transformed into just about anything!!

 • Crab dip: Stir lump crab meat into the spinach to create crab and spinach dip!